 Costs deferred on universal life and interest sensitive products are amortized as a level percentage of the present value of estimated gross profits from investment yields, mortality, expenses and surrender charges.
-Estimates used are based on the Company's experience as adjusted to provide for possible adverse deviations.
+Estimates are based on the Company's experience as adjusted to provide for possible adverse deviations.
 These estimates are periodically reviewed and compared with actual experience.
-When it is determined that future expected experience differs significantly from that assumed, the estimates are updated for current and future issues which may result in a change or release of deferred policy acquisition costs amortization through the consolidated statements of earnings.
+When it is determined that future expected experience differs significantly from that assumed, the estimates are updated for current and future issues which may result in a change or release of deferred policy acquisition costs amortization through the Consolidated Statements of Earnings.

-The value of business acquired (VOBA) assigned to the life insurance in-force at the date of the acquisition is amortized using methods similar to those used to amortize the deferred policy acquisition costs of the life and accident and health segment.
+The VOBA assigned to the life insurance in-force at the date of the acquisition is amortized using methods similar to those used to amortize the DPAC of the life and accident and health segment.

-In the property and casualty segment, acquisition costs consist of primarily commissions and other cost incurred during the production of business and are deferred and amortized ratably over the terms of the policies.
+In the Property and Casualty segment, acquisition costs consist primarily of commissions and other cost incurred during the production of business and are deferred and amortized ratably over the terms of the policies.